How business agility protects your bottom line by helping you build resilient systems

 • From a people perspective, a resilient system is one without a single point of failure (SPOF).
 In a team, this is the single person that everyone relies on to perform well.
 This is because should that person be unable to do his job, the rest of the team falls apart in his absence.

 • Resilient processes are the ones that are well-defined and can respond to changes.
-Having these kinds of processes ensure that things will run smoothly, even in the event of disruptions.
+Having these kinds of processes ensures that things will run smoothly, even in the event of disruptions.
 This was a problem that every company had to face in 2020 when the pandemic forced people to work from home.
 Processes that relied on everyone being at the same place at the same time, like in-person meetings, were made obsolete, forcing everyone to adapt to more video calls and remote working environments.

 • In terms of technology, they should be capable of continuing to run and respond to pressure, even in a degraded state.